50 Best cds of 2020 until now

 – Release day: March 20, 2020

-Baxter Dury loaded his 6th cd “The Night Chancers” with retro paces as well as his hallmark talked vocals as well as spacy carolers.
+Baxter Dury loaded his 6th cd “The Night Chancers” with retro paces and also his hallmark talked vocals and also spacy carolers.
 Coming from a music papa, new age musician Ian Dury, Baxter has actually made a different name for himself.

 #17 ‘Big Conspiracy’ by J Hus